ncats/gsrs3-main-deployment/clinical-trials/README.md

 The bottom include, `clinical-trials.conf`, file can be used to override undesirable values that might be set in the `application.conf` or upstream.
 This file is blank/missing by default.

-Core configuration values for the Gateway include:
+Core configuration values for the clinical-trials service include:

 - `application.host`
 - `server.port=8089` (required for embedded Tomcat only)